StackVista/stackstate-cli/README.md

     # execute a script with variables provided by an arguments-script
     sts execute --script "x+y" --arguments-script "[x: 1, y: 2]"
   ```

+## Rule: Flags short-hands must share meaning amongst all commands

+Short hands for flags (single letter flags) should have the same meaning amongst all commands.

+For example: `-f` is a short hand for the `--file` flag.
+That is true for `script execute` as well as for `monitor create`.
+If `-f` is usable in any other command is must be the short hand fo `--file`.

+If you want to introduce a shorthand for a flag, please do some research into other CLI's flag's shorthands and what they typically mean there.